 To work with gouache, you need the same tools that you would use to watercolor paint.
 Those tools are paint, water, and watercolor paper.

 As you may know, with watercolor, you work from light to dark.
 However, gouache allows you to work from dark to light or light to dark because gouache is opaque (not see-through) paint.

 Additionally, you can rewet gouache with water if you would like to make changes to your work.
 When using gouache paint, keep in mind that gouache dries faster than watercolor paint and also dries matte.

-You Can Sketch FIrst
+With Gouache You Can Sketch First

 Because gouache dries opaque, you can sketch your drawing out before going over it with paint.
-Even though gouache paint is not see through, it’s still recommended that you sketch lightly for the best results.
+Even though gouache paint is not see-through, it’s still recommended that you sketch lightly for the best results.

-One of the things I love most about gouache paint is that you can go to light to dark or dark to light with your artwork.
+One of the things I love most about gouache paint is that you can go from light to dark or dark to light with your artwork.
 Again, this is because gouache paint is opaque.
 For some artists this is one of the biggest benefits of gouache.

 Gouache paints dry quickly and they dry matte.
 Additionally, gouache has more pigment than watercolor, which means it produces rich and vibrant colors.

 So if you like the matte finish and want more control over your colors, then gouache paint might be the perfect painting medium for you.

 While watercolor and gouache paint are similar in some ways, they are also quite different.
 I hope I was able to clarify what gouache paint is and the benefits of using it.